 Linda and Pete became foster carers after deciding they wanted to make a difference in older children’s lives.

-A married couple of 40 years, Kerry and Pete decided to look into fostering once their own children had grown up and they were able to take early retirement
+A married couple of 40 years, Linda and Pete decided to look into fostering once their own children had grown up and they were able to take early retirement

 “Suddenly, we had a bit more time on our hands, so it felt right to start the process of becoming foster parents.”

-Getting to know our Caerphilly team helped Kerry and Pete decide they were making the right decision.
+Getting to know our Caerphilly team helped Linda and Pete decide they were making the right decision.

 “We got a sense that we were talking to people on the same level as us, who just want to make things better for children.
 We felt that we maybe had a lot more to give to older kids”